Dead Bird Reporting

 Why are only certain birds used for West Nile virus surveillance?

-Raptors and birds in the Corvidae family (such as crows, ravens, magpies and jays) are used for surveillance because they commonly become sick or die when they get the West Nile virus.
-Birds that are eligible for testing may be collected to be sent to a lab in Pullman, Washington.
+Raptors and birds in the Corvidae family (such as crows, ravens, magpies and jays) are used for surveillance because they commonly become sick or die when they get the West Nile Virus.